GauravSharma018/Intermediate-EVM-Assessment-4/README.md

-# Intermediate-EVM-assessment-4
+# Intermediate-EVM-assessment-4 (Degen Gaming Token)
-Project Title - Degen Gaming Token
 This program is a simple contract written in Solidity.
 The smart contract creates a new ERC20 contract.
 Only the contract owner is able to mint tokens to a provided address and any user is able to burn and transfer and redeem the tokens they own.

 # Description